 Like many, I started by writing term papers but, while still in graduate school (Philosophy, the University of Texas at Austin, 1970-1973), I started working on The Rag, the weekly underground newspaper.
 What an education with those hippie anarchists!
 See:

 For decades, I made a living in the mechanical side of publishing.
 I had a typesetting business, then a service bureau, then a graphics arts studio.
-Since moving to Arden, Delaware in 2000, I have designed and hosted websites for a living, although I am now retired.
+After moving to Arden, Delaware in 2000, I designed and hosted websites for a living, although I am now retired.
 In all that, I and various partners published the Austin Book of Days Photographic Calendar for 13 years.
 See:

 For six months, immediately after moving to Delaware, I served as managing editor of Image: A Journal of Art and Religion.
 That did not involve writing, though it did give me occasion to talk to George Plimpton and make a call to Mary Oliver.
 See: